LostArtefacts/TRX/docs/trx/MIGRATING.md

    Lua or regular pickup triggers instead; refer to the OG TR3 level scripts for reference.

+4. **Update side flame emitters**:
+   `O_FLAME_EMITTER_SIDE` instances will no longer have a hard-coded 4 second interval in level sequence 7; all instances will default to 2 seconds.
+Refer to the Madubu Gorge Lua script to alter the interval.

 ### Version 1.6 to 1.7

 1. **Update Lua item maximum HP access**: